How do I join and pay my subscription?

-- You can attend a club night, complete a membership form and pay the treasurer on the evening (cash or cheque).
+- You can attend a club night, complete a membership form and pay the treasurer on the evening (cash).

 Payments via internet banking, can be paid into the following account: ASB 12-3028-0493197-00.
 Please include your surname and membership type in the payment details section.